What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 Gluten-Free Sage Mushrooms

 Although sage is soft on the outside, it’s tough enough to withstand high temperatures.
-This means it’s easy to cook with because it always retains its flavor, regardless of when it’s added during the cooking process (other herbs are more delicate and need to be added at the end).
+This means it’s easy to cook with because it always retains its flavor, regardless of when it’s added during the cooking process (other herbs are more delicate and must be added at the end).

 Sage is believed to have numerous health benefits and was used in Greek, Egyptian, and Greek medicine.
 (1) It’s believed to help with digestive issues such as flatulence and bloating, which is coincidental, as chefs consider sage the perfect addition to rich, fatty meals.